mantxise/academic-manuelChica/content/research/index.md

 Current Manuel's research track is called *Managing Complexity with Computational Intelligence (MACOI)*.

 MACOI focuses on applying computational intelligence techniques for solving complex real-world applications and SME needs.
 The set of advanced computational techniques includes metaheuristics for single and multi-objective optimization problems, machine learning, simulation, agent-based modeling, and social network analysis.

-The target business and engineering applications are manifold:
+The target business and engineering applications are manifold: a) climate change, b) marketing, c) sharing economy, d) industrial engineering, e) healthcare, f) food engineering, or g) ecological modelling.
+We can highlight 5 main areas of the **MACOI** research line:

-* climate change,
-* marketing,
-* sharing economy,
-* industrial engineering,
-* healthcare,
-* food engineering,
-* ecological modelling.
+* **MACOI#1** _Use of evolutionary game theory (EGT) and agent-based modeling (ABM) for social dilemmas and economical/social problems._ We have applied the models to climate change problems or to trust issues in societies (see an example below).
+Also, we have used ABM for modeling migrations.

+* **MACOI#2** _Artificial intelligence and social simulation in Marketing._ Different approaches and methods are applied to marketing, from ABM to system dynamics and optimization methods.

+* **MACOI#3** _Metaheuristics for industrial and economical problems._ In this line we use metaheuristics (e.g., evolutionary computation and evolutionary multiobjective optimization methods) to optimize industrial systems such as assembly lines.
+Apart from the optimization method itself, we also apply methods to incorporate specific knowledge from the experts and to guide the optimization process to find the most suitable solution.

+* **MACOI#4** _Metaheuristics for model validation_ It is easy to generate a model but it is difficult to have a rigorous and valid model.
+The objective of this line is to provide modelers and stakeholders with automatic tools to increase their confidence in the model.

+* **MACOI#5** _Explanaible artificial intelligence and advanced modeling._ The goal of this line is to generate more explanaible AI model such as using linguistic information with fuzzy logic, or causal diagrams to help experts when making decisions.

 {{< figure library="true" src="complex_systems.png" lightbox="true" >}}

-We list below some examples of Manuel's research line.
+We list below a couple of examples of this research line.

 {{% toc %}}